BINARY ADDITION

 In this implementation, the final OR gate before the carry-out output may be replaced by an XOR gate without altering the resulting logic.
 Using only two types of gates is convenient if the circuit is being implemented using simple IC chips which contain only one gate type per chip.
 In this light, Cout can be implemented as

 A full adder can be constructed from two half adders by connecting A and B to the input of one half adder, connecting the sum from that to an input to the second adder, connecting Ci to the other input and OR the two carry outputs.
-Equivalently, S could be made the three-bit XOR of AB, and Ci, and Cout could be made the three-bit majority function of AB, and Ci.
+Equivalently, S could be made the three-bit XOR of A, B, and Ci, and Cout could be made the three-bit majority function of A, B, and Ci.

 Schematic symbol for a 1-bit full adder with Cin and Cout